CultivateLabs/storytime/README.md

 end
 ```

-After doing so, fire up your Rails server and access the Storytime dasboard, by default located at `http://localhost:3000/storytime`.
+After doing so, fire up your Rails server and access the Storytime dashboard, by default located at `http://localhost:3000/storytime`.

 Storytime also requires you to have Imagemagick installed.